ozanMSFT/pytorch-wiki/Breaking-Changes-from-Variable-and-Tensor-merge.md

 The Tensor and Variable classes had slightly different semantics.
 There are some breaking changes from combining the two classes.

 * Indexing a one-dim Tensor returns a zero-dim Tensor instead of a Python number.
-For example,
+The zero-dim Tensor shares the storage of the indexed Tensor.
+For example:

 ```python
 >>> x = torch.Tensor([1, 1, 1])